 Yes, if you are a UK resident (England, Wales, Scotland or Northern Ireland) you can use all, or part of your annual tax-efficient savings allowance of £20,000 (current tax year) to invest in a Stocks and Shares ISA with Wealthify.
 We don’t offer cash ISAs, Innovative Finance ISAs or Lifetime ISAs.
 Take a look at our ISA page for more information.

 Yes, you can build as many Plans as you like.
 Some people prefer to keep their money all in one pot, others will prefer to split it into separate savings pots - Wealthify lets you do either.
 You can even choose different investment styles for each Plan.
-Whatever you decide, you can rest assured that there’s no additional charge for creating more than one Plan, you’ll only pay our simple management fee of 0.7%-0.4% per annum, depending on the total value of your investments, plus an average underlying fund charge of 0.19% per year.
+Whatever you decide, you can rest assured that there’s no additional charge for creating more than one Plan.
+You’ll only pay us a simple management fee of 0.7%-0.4% per annum, depending on the total value of your investments.
+Fund charges and transaction costs also apply – find full details on our fees page.

 Your investments will be held with our custodian bank, Winterflood Securities, a global financial services provider and part of Close Brothers Group, who have been trading for more than 130 years.
 Winterflood Securities hold your assets separately (ring-fenced) from Wealthify, so even if we went into administration, our creditors would not have a claim to your investments.
 The first £50,000 of your investments may also be covered by the Financial Services Compensation Scheme, however, it’s important to understand that the FSCS doesn't cover you in the event that your investments do not perform as expected and you get back less than you originally invested.
 For more information visit https://www.fscs.org.uk/